isabella232/partner-center-pr.pt-pt/partner-center/announcements/2020-december.md

 ______________

-## <a name="microsoft-365-apps-and-services-support-of-internet-explorer-11-and-microsoft-edge-legacy-announcement"></a><a name="10"></a>Microsoft 365 apps e suporte de serviços do Internet Explorer 11 e anúncio legado microsoft Edge
+## <a name="microsoft-365-apps-and-services-support-of-internet-explorer-11-and-microsoft-edge-legacy-announcement"></a><a name="10"></a>Microsoft 365 de aplicações e serviços de apoio ao Internet Explorer 11 e Microsoft Edge anúncio de legado

 ### <a name="categories"></a>Categorias